What is asthma?

 Mild intermittent asthma

-The typical characteristics of this type are:
+The typical characteristics of this type are as follows:

 - Symptoms are mild that occur less than twice a week